The Italian letter A is pronounced "ah", as in father or wander.

 While Italian uses many of the same letters as English, the vowels may have little decorations that can make them look and sound very different.
 In Italian, accents are essential: they’re there for a reason, so you must include them when writing.

 One of the eight parts of speech, adjectives are a type of modifier; that is, they modify or describe nouns in a certain way, letting you know the size, shape, weight, color, nationality, or any of a myriad other possible qualities of nouns.

 An adverb is an invariable word that modifies a verb, an adjective, or another adverb.
 Adverbs can provide additional information about manner, quantity, frequency, time, or place – they explain when, how, where, how often, or to what degree something is done.

 If you want to read and write in Italian, one of the first things you should learn is the Italian alphabet, which has 21 letters.
 You know them all from the English alphabet but they are pronounced differently, so take a moment to learn the Italian alphabet.

 Andare – to go – is one of the most common irregular Italian verbs.
-It’s used just like its English equivalent.
+It’s used much like its English equivalent.

 An article is a word that modifies a noun in a particular way, by stating whether the noun is specific, unspecific, or partial.
 There are three types of Italian articles, and they all agree in gender and number with the nouns they modify.